marcushaddon/decision-table/README.md

     - bar
     - baz
     - biz
-  myBool: boolean # 'boolean' provided as a string value is shorthand for the enum T | F
+  myBool: boolean # 'boolean' is shorthand for the enum T | F

 rules:
   # The following rule applies when foo=bar and myBool=T